canonical/mongo-single-kernel-library/docs/how-to/back-up-and-restore/configure-s3-aws.md

 First, determine the name of the application to pass to Juju when running back up and restore actions:

 * For a **replica-set deployment**, it is the name of your Charmed MongoDB application
-* For a **sharded cluster deployment**, it is the name of the Charmed MongoDB application with the `config-server` role. *Never the shard applications!*
+* For a **sharded cluster deployment**, it is the name of the Charmed MongoDB config-server application. *Never the shard applications!*

 ---